IIamTyZen/Pentagon-Project/README.md

 ## My process

-I started by structuring my HTML to fill my css variables and then code all the CSS and JS
+I started by structuring my HTML to fill my css variables and then code all the CSS and JS for switch to light/dark theme

 ### Built with

 - HTML5
 - CSS
+- JS
 - Flexbox
 - Media queries